JanisGeise/sparseSpatialSampling/README.md

 The modes, singular values and mode coefficients are saved in an extra HDF5 and XDMF file.
 The singular values and mode coefficients are not referenced in the XDMF file.
 The singular values as well as the mode coefficients are saved in full whereas the modes are only saved up to the optimal rank (if not specified otherwise).
+Prior to performing the SVD, the fields are weighted with the cell areas to improve the accuracy and comparability.

 ## General notes
 ### Memory requirements